 As the nation moves towards reducing carbon footprint, clean mobility can help India meet its Paris Agreement commitment of reducing carbon emission intensity (emission per unit of GDP) by 33 to 35 percent of 2005 level over 15 years.
 2 wheelers in India account for 61% petrol sales and over 67% households in India own 2 wheelers.
 In line with this, the government can use the tool to grow the share of efficient and less polluting vehicles, while moving forward on its commitment to clean mobility and adoption of EVs.

-Alliance for an Energy Efficient Economy (AEEE), is one of the leading organizations in India that works on creating awareness about energy efficiency as a resource.
-It is a policy advocacy and energy efficiency market enabler with a not-for-profit motive.
+AEEE is one of the leading organisations in India, working on creating awareness about energy efficiency as a resource.
+It supports policy implementation and is an energy efficiency market enabler with a not-for-profit motive.
 We advocate for data-driven and evidence-based energy efficiency policies and research.

-We foster a culture of energy efficiency in India, working with industry, government and civil society organizations.
-AEEE advocates for Thermal Comfort for All, and a Lean-Mean-Green philosophy to design and construct net-zero energy-water-waste built environments, Sustainable Transportation and robust Energy Data Framework for better policy-making and implementation, to build a culture of energy efficiency in India.
+We foster a culture of energy efficiency in India, working with industry, government and civil society organisations.
+AEEE promotes thermal comfort for all, and a Lean-Mean-Green philosophy to design and construct net-zero energy-water-waste built environments, sustainable transportation and robust energy data framework for better policy-making and implementation, to build a culture of energy efficiency in India.
 We are committed to achieve India’s energy transition for a climate-resilient and energy secure future and meet India’s commitments to the 2030 nationally determined goals (NDC) and UN sustainable development goals (SDG).